Elmhurst College (Education)

 I am a certified reading teacher with a masters in Language and Literacy from National Louis University.
-This is my 4th year teaching reading and I am confident in my skills and positive your child will grow as a reader with my help.
+This is my 6th year teaching reading and I am confident in my skills and positive your child will grow as a reader with my help.
 I currently work as a Reading Interventionist with students in grades K-5.
-I teach students beginning phonemic awareness, decoding strategies, comprehension strategies, study skills and … Read more
+I teach students beginning phonemic awareness, decoding strategies, comprehension strategies, study skills and writing skills.

 This is the first time my son hasn't complained about going to a tutor, so whatever she's doing is working.
 She has also been very accommodating with our crazy schedule.